tsch1198/Arduino-RS485-AP/README.md

   delay(1000);
 }
 ```
-1. After the upload was successful, open a serial monitor on the port of your RS485 to USB device (don't forget to use matching Baud rates)
+3. After the upload was successful, open a serial monitor on the port of your RS485 to USB device (don't forget to use matching Baud rates)
-2. If everything is set up correctly, you should see a bunch of "hello xx"
+4. If everything is set up correctly, you should see a bunch of "hello xx"

 (for more details, visit -> [Arduino RS485 Shield Tutorial](https://docs.arduino.cc/tutorials/mkr-485-shield/mkr-485-communication/))

 ## Step 3: Set up the main code
-1. Open the given files in your IDE and change the [AP Settings](./src/arduino_secrets.h) to your liking.
+1. Open the given files and change the [AP Settings](./src/arduino_secrets.h) to your liking.
 2. In the [main file](./src/ArduinoWLAN_1_2.ino) change the serial (line 25) and RS485 (line 58) Baud rates to your needs.
 3. Upload the code to your Arduino and open the website.
 The IP address is printed in the serial monitor.
-4. Now you should see the website I made [explanation of the website](#website).
+4. Now you should see the website I made.
+[Explanation of the website](#website).
 5. To change it to your needs, check out [Personalize](#personalize).

-## Website:
+# Website:
 <p align="center" width="100%">
     <img src="/images/website.png" alt="Default Website">
 </p>